Originally Published: Nov 5, 2018

 How do I charge clients?

-There are a number of great accounting software packages available to assist you to keep track of client’s invoices, your expenses and how your business is doing.
+There are a number of great accounting software packages and business tools available to assist you to keep track of client’s invoices, your expenses and how your business is doing.
 The best thing is to do some research and see which one suits your purposes and skill set in accounting.
 A popular software is Quickbooks or Sage.

 Do I have to get HST right away?